Office 365 vs G Suite

 Office 365, on the other hand, is better suited for businesses who have multiple teams or need more flexible and powerful tools for data processing.
 It also offers far more choices for businesses who are looking for a middle ground between GSuite’s Business and Enterprise tiers.

-At Dial a Geek we offer complete Office 365 support and consultancy so if this guide has swayed you in the direction of Microsoft’s offering, then why not give us a call to find out more.
+Our IT support experts offer complete Office 365 support and consultancy so if this guide has swayed you in the direction of Microsoft’s offering, then why not give us a call to find out more.